Many people would love to get into hiking, but face the trouble of getting started.

 Both options allow you to wear sturdy hiking shoes and come in men’s and women’s.

-3. What Kind Of Clothes Are Needed?
+3. What Kind Of Clothes Are Needed for Hiking?

 The type of weather will determine the type of clothes, but it is advisable to dress in layers in order to moderate the temperatures, not too cold or too hot.
 Dressing this way means you will need a thermal layer, an insulating layer and a waterproof layer that can protect you from raindrops.
 Synthetic fibres and merino wool are great materials for such layers of dressing since they dry quickly and can be used regularly.